deannarlock/cs140_pa2/pa2omp/README.txt

-Last name of Student 1:
+Last name of Student 1: Narlock
 First name of Student 1:
 Email of Student 1:
 Last name of Student 2: